CNAG-Biomedical-Informatics/pheno-ranker/docs/generic-json.md

     allowed_terms: [country,genre,year]
     ```

-    But because your data has the term `genre`, which is an `array` the file will look like this:
+    Because the Moviepacket data has the term `genre`, which is an `array`, the file looks like this:

     ```yaml
     # Set the format